10 Easy Ways to Send Large Files Over Email

 3. MyAirBridge

-Even if you aren’t attaching files directly to an email, you can still use it to tell others where and how to access the files.
-This is especially true for cases when you are interacting with your team in person and want to share a project or a video but it’s stuck between the tight upload limits.
+Even if you’re not attaching files directly to an email, you can use it to inform others where and how to access files.
+Especially when working in person with a team and you want to share a project or video stuck by upload limits.

 Use a USB flash drive

-One effective way to send large files over email is by compressing them using free software like 7-Zip.
-Although compression reduces file size, it can also result in a loss of quality, especially for images and videos.
-7-Zip is compatible with Windows only
+One straightforward way to send large files via email is compressing them, using free tools like 7-Zip.
+While compression reduces file size, it may slightly affect quality, more noticable with images and videos.
+Note: 7-Zip is designed for Windows only.

-To compress files using 7-Zip, open the File Manager, select the file, and choose “Add to Archive.”
-Save the compressed file in the same location and enhance security by adding a password.
+To use 7-Zip, open File Manager, select your file, choose “Add to Archive,” save it in the same location, and securely add a password if desired.

 Archive multiple files